frdfsnlght/mqtt-logger/README.md

 ## mqtt-logger.py

 The main script can be run outside of Docker but was intended to run inside a container.
-Use it how need it.
+Use it how you need it.

 Running the script with no arguments will cause it to look for a configuration file in /config/configuration.yaml, which will probably fail.
 Use the '--config' option to set an explicit path to a configuration.